Making Applesauce at Home – By Hand or KitchenAid

 How to Make Applesauce at Home

-You can try Musselman’s, Mott’s, or any of the other M’s on grocery store shelves, but once you’ve had homemade applesauce, there’s no going back.
-No packaged kind can ever be as wonderful as a warm batch fresh off the stove.
+You can try Musselman’s, Mott’s, or any of the other M’s on grocery store shelves, but once you’ve had a taste of homemade applesauce, there’s no going back.
+No store-bought applesauce can ever be as wonderful as a warm batch fresh off the stove during apple season.

 Homemade applesauce is fairly easy to make, and as long as you have the apples, you can make plenty to enjoy for months to come.
 And this time of year, many of us have more apples than we know what to do with!

 Unlike apple cider, you can use the dropped apples scattered around your backyard to make applesauce.
 Just wash them really well.
-And common sense applies… if it looks gross for some reason, don’t use it.
+And common sense applies… try to use fresh apples or ones that have been properly stored.
+If it looks gross for some reason, don’t use it.

 Spicing Things Up

 Using either of the following methods, you should first try making your applesauce plain and see how you like it.
 Notice how the flavor comes out.
-Once you’ve finished the applesauce and taste test it, you can add some sugar (white or brown) and/or cinnamon to taste.
+Once you’ve finished the unsweetened applesauce and taste test it, you can add a little bit of sweetener (white or brown sugar is best) and/or ground cinnamon to the finished product.

 Want to get a little crazy?
 Try adding some unusual items, like curry, nutmeg, allspice, even pepper, really whatever you feel like!
-Add some to a little bowl or spoonful at a time, rather than your whole batch.
+The best way to adjust is to add some to a little bowl one spoonful at a time, rather than your whole batch.
 You don’t want to spoil all your hard work if you don’t like the flavor combination.

 Once you’ve made it a few times (or if you know you like a particular flavor) you can add spices and other additives right into the sauce while it’s cooking.
-Many like to cook their applesauce with a cinnamon stick, for example.
+Many like to cook their applesauce with cinnamon sticks, for example.
+You’ll create your own homemade applesauce recipe with the exact amounts of added sugar and spices over time.

 For Chunky Applesauce